Code-Institute-Submissions/marco-deb/README.md

 ## Books page

 The books page is the same as the courses page, except that there is books instead of courses on the cards.
 When clicking on the read more button the user is lead to the product page for that book.
-The product page for the book is the same as a product page for a course, except that it is a book, and the buy button leads to amazon.com.
+The product page for the book is the same as a product page for a course, except that it is a book, and the buy buttons leads to amazon.com.

 ![Book Page image](assets/readme-images/book-page.png)

 ## Meditations page

 The meditations page is the same as the courses and books page, except that there is meditations instead of courses or books on the cards.
 When clicking on the read more button the user is lead to the product page for that meditation.
-The product page for the book is the same as a product page for a course or book, except that it is a meditation, and the buy button leads to gumroad.com
+The product page for the book is the same as a product page for a course or book, except that it is a meditation, and the buy buttons leads to gumroad.com

 ![Meditation Page image](assets/readme-images/meditation-page.png)